TEDI-London ‘Engineered In-vestments’ Design Challenge

 ROUND ONE

-The brief required a design to be printed onto vestments (designed by fashion legend and academic Val Horridge) for the graduation of the first cohort of engineering students.
-After researching how the values of TEDI-London were reflected in their student projects, I chose to highlight innovation, inclusiveness, and in particular transformation.
-This – backgrounded by my love of insects – led me to base the design on a dragonfly’s wing.
-The dragonfly symbolises transformation across many cultures, and the work being done at TEDI-London is transformative in the deepening of student knowledge and skills towards graduation, and also in the big-picture problems being tackled.
+The brief required a design to be printed onto vestments (designed by fashion and textiles academic Val Horridge) for the graduation of the first cohort of engineering students.
+After some research I chose to highlight innovation, inclusiveness, and in particular transformation.
+Backgrounded by my interest in insects, this led me to base the design on a dragonfly’s wing.
+The dragonfly symbolises transformation across many cultures.
+I saw the work being done at TEDI-London as transformative in the deepening of knowledge and skills towards graduation, and in the big-picture problems being tackled.
 The dragonfly’s wing is beautiful in design but its structure is a feat of engineering: light, strong and functional.
 Two versions were submitted based on this motif.

 ROUND TWO

 The second (final) round was narrowed down to three finalists.
-We were asked to make a 3-minute film in the style of a pitch so that students and academics of TEDI-London could vote on their preferred design.
+We each made a 3-minute film in the style of a pitch so that students and academics of TEDI-London could vote on their preferred design.
 My film was made on location at Manly Dam near where I live.
 This large reservoir features a stunning marshland humming with many species of dragonfly.
 I trusted that a few of these might be visible flitting behind me as I spoke.

 THE FINAL DESIGN

-A few weeks later, I opened my email to discover my design was the winner!
-Now the production process could begin, working with a small team based in London via email and Zoom.
-A number of design iterations were made over the year until a final design was agreed upon.
-The vestment itself (the shape as it would fall over the body) was designed by brilliant fashion designer and academic, Val Horridge.
-I took her paper-based pattern into Illustrator to assist with visualising where different parts of the dragonfly wing would fall on the body.
-I was also assisted by my clever colleague and textiles expert Nicole Crouch, who knew exactly how to best save fabric waste to create a seamless repeat pattern from my design.
+A few weeks later, I was thrilled to learn that my design had won.
+The production process began quickly, working with a small team based in London via email and Zoom.
+A number of iterations were made over the year until a final design was agreed upon.
+The vestment itself (the shape as it would fall over the body) was designed by Val Horridge whose paper-based pattern was translated into Illustrator to plan where different parts of the dragonfly wing would fall on the body.
+I was assisted by colleague and textiles expert Nicole Crouch who created a repeat pattern from my design while saving fabric waste.
+Fifteen vestments were produced for the first cohort of Engineering graduands in July 2024.
+The ceremony was small but very moving.
+Thank you TEDI-London for this incredible opportunity.